Web-and-Cloud-based-Services-lab/web-URL-shortener/README.md

 **Additional Features:**
 - ID generation controller
 - Base10 to Base 62 converter
-- URL validation
+- URL validation（checked at Create and Update）
+- Duplicate check（checked at Create and Update）
 - Reuse deleted IDs
-- Duplicate check
 - Connected with Database (MongoDB)
 - A dataset with more than 100 thousands URLs (can choose the range of records to be added into database)